ncatlab/nlab-content/pages/7/8/8/3/3887/content.md

 1. for a fixed [[cobordism]] the correlators need to depend in a certain way on the choice of [[conformal structure]], they need to satisfy the [[Ward identities]] (e.g. [Gawedzki 99, around p.
 30](#Gawedzki99));

-1. the correlators need to glue correctly underly composition of cobordisms.
+1. the correlators need to glue correctly under composition of cobordisms.

 The spaces of functionals that satisfy the first of these conditions are called _conformal blocks_ .
 The second condition is called the [[sewing constraint]] on conformal blocks.